Lifebrain/DWI/README.md

 # DWI
-Scripts for processing the diffusion weighhted data
+Scripts for processing the diffusion weighted data